CAMul: Calibrated and Accurate Multi-view Time-Series Forecasting: Implementation details

 For the feed-forward networks of static view, we used a 3 layer network with 60 hidden units.
 We also used 60 hidden units for GRU of sequence views and used a bi-directional version of GRU.
 For graph views, we used a 2-layer GCN network with 60 hidden units.
 The final layer outputs 120 dimensional vector which we split into mean and variance.
 We apply exponentiation on the variance vector to make it positive.
 The latent embeddings $z_i^{(j)}$ for all views thus have dimension of 60.

-\paragraph{View specific correlation graph} The networks $l_j^\mu$ and $l_j^\sigma$ is a 2 layer feed forward network with 60 hidden units.
+\textit{View specific correlation graph} The networks $l_j^\mu$ and $l_j^\sigma$ is a 2 layer feed forward network with 60 hidden units.
 Thus, the dimension of view-aware latent embedding is 60.

-\paragraph{Dynamic view-selection module} We pass the view-aware latent embeddings and $z_i^{(1)}$ each through a single 60-hidden unit feed forward layer ($h_1$, $h_2$) before computing the cross attention weights.
+\textit{Dynamic view-selection module} We pass the view-aware latent embeddings and $z_i^{(1)}$ each through a single 60-hidden unit feed forward layer ($h_1$, $h_2$) before computing the cross attention weights.
 The combined-view embedding $\tilde{u}_i$ is a 60 dimensional vector.

-\paragraph{Forecast decoder} We use a 3 layer feed forward layer that inputs the latent embedding of sequence $z_i^{(1)}$ and $\tilde{u}_i$ and has 60 hidden units in each hidden layer with final layer outputting 2 scalars $\mu(y_i), \sigma(y_i)$.
+\textit{Forecast decoder} We use a 3 layer feed forward layer that inputs the latent embedding of sequence $z_i^{(1)}$ and $\tilde{u}_i$ and has 60 hidden units in each hidden layer with final layer outputting 2 scalars $\mu(y_i), \sigma(y_i)$.
 Throughout all layers of \model we apply exponentiation to variance vector/scalar to make it positive.
 We also use ReLU activation for hidden layers unless specified otherwise.
 We also use ADAM optimizer \cite{kingma2014adam} for parameter updates.

 \paragraph{Note on hyperparameter selection} We sampled a validation set containing 10\% of randomly selected chunks of sequences from training set.
 This was used for model hyperparameter tuning.
 We describe splitting of dataset into training and test set in Section \ref{sec:bench} below for each benchmark.